Tinkoff/neptune/README.md

 # neptune
 Test automation framework for automation of E2E tests.

-It is under ALPHA testing by developers/QA engineers of [Tinkoff.ru](https://www.tinkoff.ru/software/) for a while.
+It is under the ALPHA testing by developers/QA engineers of [Tinkoff.ru](https://www.tinkoff.ru/software/) for a while.
 Built jar are not available outside.
 For now source code and documentation is available for overview.

 Module documentatation:
 - [overview of all packages](https://tinkoffcreditsystems.github.io/neptune/overview-summary.html)